koii-network/k2-port-sdk/readme.md

 **`trxId`** <br />
 **Type**: `String` <br />
 **Required**: `true` <br />
-**description**: This must be a valid Arweave transaction Id for which you want to send Proofs
+**description**: This must be a valid  Id for which you want to send Proofs

 ### **`ClearFinneRejection()`** <br />
 On `connectWallet()` when Finne is rejected it saves the rejection status in `localStorage` and next time you call connect if the `rejectedStatus` is `true` it will not connect to Finne instead fallback to **anonymous** PoRT submission.
 So to reset the rejection status use this function.